NathanFrank285/NathanFrank285/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Nathan Frank!

+My name is Nathan Frank and I am from southern california, but currently live in San Francisco.
+I went to the University of Southern California where I studied business with a focus in finance.

+Today I am a developer following my passion of turning ideas into reality.
+My favorite tools for coding are Python, Javascript, React / Redux, Ruby, and Flask.
+There is nothing better than working with a like-minded team to create a flawless product.

+---
+## Section 2

+---

 <!--
 **NathanFrank285/NathanFrank285** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.